 “I will definitely let you guys know next time.
 I promise.”
 I said

 “This weekend I can bring over some soup or something.
 I barely ever get sick and I’ll be free anyway.
 I can take care of you if you want.”
-Said, Phoua, with a smile.
+Phoua said with a smile.

 “That’s not necessary, Phoua.
 I’ll be fine with some rest and lot of flu medicine.
 But thank you for thinking of me.”
 I said with a small smile.

-I began to wash the puke from my face as I began this uncomfortable conversation I was about to have.
-“Hi, Claire.”
+I washed the puke from my face as I began this uncomfortable conversation I knew I was about to have, “Hi, Claire.”

 “I have no idea what your talking about.”
 I said wiping the puke away with a paper towel.
 I tried to walk around her, but she stepped in front of whatever direction I turned toward.

 “You know exactly what I am talking about.”
-Said, Claire, walking forward and ripping the scarf from my throat.
-When the full extent of the bruising was revealed Claire gasped.
-“Who did this to you?
+Claire said walking forward and ripping the scarf from my throat.
+When the full extent of the bruising was revealed Claire gasped, “Who did this to you?
 Was it one of your mother’s minions?
 Was it Sam?”

 “It’s none of your business, Claire.”
 I said taking the scarf back from her.

 “It is my business because I am your friend.
 I know when you are hurting and I am the only one who knows what kind of monster can leave these marks.
-Carly let me help you.”
-Said, Claire, putting her hands on my shoulders.
-“Who did this to you?”
+Carly, let me help you.”
+Claire said putting her hands on my shoulders, “Who did this to you?”

-“Ethan did this to you?!”
-Asked, Claire, with surprise.
+“Ethan, did this to you?!”
+Claire asked with surprise and anger.

 “I had a vision about Ethan killing this girl named Sarah and so I went to stop it.
 I got there right before he was going to do the deed.
 I distracted him long enough for her to run off.
 Ethan was going to kill her and he needed to feed so…” I began

 “You offered your neck to him.”
-Said Claire
+Claire interrupted

 “Why hasn’t Sam stopped this?
 He should’ve protected you.
 Unless...”
-Asked, Claire, looking me over.
-“He doesn’t know about it.
+Claire said looking me over, “He doesn’t know about it.
 You did this without telling him, didn’t you?”

 Claire brought me in for a hug, “Ethan is killing you, Carly.
 This needs to stop.
 You need to stop giving yourself over to the bad guy.
 You don’t need to suffer so others can be free of harm.
 You have to think of yourself too.”

 “Carly, please let me take you to the hospital.
 You are severely anemic and weak.
 You need medical attention sooner than later.
-Please let me help you.”
-Said Claire
+Please let me help you.
+You need assistance.”
+Claire begged

-“No, hospital.
+“No hospital.
 Sam will be here by tonight and he can heal all my wounds.
 I just need to make it till then.”
-I said as I tried to walk to the door, but my legs gave out and Claire kept me standing.
+I said as I tried to walk to the door, but my legs gave out and Claire caught me.

 “Claire, I’m fine.”
 I said trying to push her away, but failing.

-Then Claire started getting frustrated.
-“No, you aren’t.
+Then Claire started getting frustrated, “No, you aren’t fine.
 Don’t give me that garbage, Carly.
 You are dying and you won’t make it much longer without help.
 Sam isn’t here to heal you so a doctor is what you need.
 This is non-negotiable.”

 “Just leave me be.”
 I said as my eyelids became really heavy.
 I pushed her off and tried to walk, but I collapsed onto the floor.
 My back slammed into the tile and I didn’t have the strength to get back up.

 “Carly?
 Carly!”
-Yelled, Claire, shaking me as my eyes closed.
+Claire yelled shaking me as my eyes closed.
 I tried to open them, but I couldn’t.
 Not anymore.